pythonanywhere/help_pages/articles/AccessingMySQLFromOutsidePythonAnywhere.md

 ## DBeaver
-If you're running DBeaver, you can configure it with following settings:
+If you're running DBeaver, you can configure it with the following settings:

 * Check "Use SSH tunnel" in *Connect to new database -> Mysql -> SSH tab*